jackhumbert/fardriver-controllers/MANUAL.md

 The extension code of H series controller will be marked with characters A-G.

-* 6.1.1 Speed Pulse
+###  6.1.1 Speed Pulse

 This value, 1-31, affects the pulse speed input 🎧 and the One-Wire Speed display.
 The higher the number, the higher the meter display speed.

-* 6.1.2 Velocity pulse base
+### 6.1.2 Velocity pulse base

 The calibration base for the speed pulse meter.
 Changing this value only affects the speed display of the speed pulse meter.
 Hub default 40459, Center default 26043

-* 6.1.3 Speedometer way
+### 6.1.3 Speedometer way

 Pulse/Analog/Isolated Pulse

-* 6.1.4 Analog speedometer
+### 6.1.4 Analog speedometer

 The phase line meter voltage indicates the coefficient used by the meter for speed, and adjusting this coefficient changes the displayed speed.

-* 6.1.5 CAN
+### 6.1.5 CAN

-    Command number, default 60 for Hxx version, previous versions have different command numbers depending on the protocol CAN=59: support for unmanned systems, special CAN configuration parameter is required CAN=48: (H80 version) switch from serial port to CAN analyzer debugging
+Command number, Hxx version defaults to 60, previous versions have different command numbers according to different protocols

+CAN=59: supports unmanned driving system, requires special CAN configuration parameters

+CAN=48: (H80 version) switch from serial port to CAN analyzer debugging

-* 6.1.6 CAN detection delay
+### 6.1.6 CAN detection delay

 Default 150ms Individual customer request 1900ms

 ## 6.2 One Line Parameter